 Courses – UNC-Chapel Hill (non-UNC students may transfer credit): $55

 Courses and/or Workshops – Western Carolina University: $90 per course for current WCU students; $90 per course for non-WCU students plus a one-time $65 application fee.

 WCU: $90 per course plus an additional $65 application fee that applies to non-WCU students

 Students are not required to stay on campus during their course(s) or workshop(s), but we strongly encourage it due to the nature of these classes.
 Most classes meet all day, and often involve evening work.

 HBS is fortunate to offer limited financial aid with the support of The Highlands Biological Foundation, Inc. on a first-come, first-served basis.
 Aid must be requested at the time of application, and recipients must either be enrolled for credit, or be able to present a compelling case for need.
 In addition to your transcripts, two documents are required along with the application.
 First, you will need to include a Statement of Need, which is simply a letter explaining why you are asking for aid and reasons why the course you are applying for is important to your education.
 Second, you need a Letter of Recommendation from either your major professor, or a faculty member who is well acquainted with your academic qualifications.
-BOTH DOCUMENTS NEED TO ACCOMPANY THE APPLICATION OR YOUR PROFESSOR MAY EMAIL THE LETTER OF RECOMMENDATION TO email@example.com.
-Remember that aid is awarded on a first-come, first-served basis, so it is important to send all of the required documentation in a timely fashion.
+BOTH DOCUMENTS NEED TO ACCOMPANY THE APPLICATION OR YOUR PROFESSOR MAY EMAIL THE LETTER OF RECOMMENDATION TO.
+Please have the letter sent to the attention of Jacqueline Rhew at firstname.lastname@example.org.
+Remember that we have limited aid awarded on a first-come, first-served basis, so it is important to send all of the required documentation in a timely fashion.